Why are truck drivers fat?

 - Don’t Give Up

-- There you have it, some ways that you can prevent yourself from getting fat.
-Try a few of them and you will see some success as long as you stick to it.
+There you have it, some ways that you can prevent yourself from getting fat.
+Try a few of them and you will see some success as long as you stick to them.